 After Bob Struthers joined the club in 1967 things rapidly progressed as he and like minded members began to "chase things along".

 A corner of Leo Wytkin's farm at Kaimiro was leased in 1968 and construction began on a four-vector airfield.
 The airfield was first used in 1970 and by 1975 was largely complete with a large hangar and clubrooms.
 A good example of Struthers' lateral thinking was the acquisition of a D4 bulldozer to help build the airfield.
 Unceasing fundraising activity continued from 1967 through to 1994 as the club sought to gather funds for aircraft purchase, their maintenance and work on the airfield.
-The accompanying sheet lists the purchase and/or sale of aircraft as the fleet was expanded and improved.

 The club enjoyed many years flying from German Hill with some exciting flying done, particularly when the SW wind blew and wave flights happened.
 One day there were ten flights by the two Blanik two-seater gliders to 10,000ft.
 The panorama of Mountain, the ranges, cloud forms, countryside and coastline was attractive to many.